 Lucas is Professor of Education Policy and Practice, Youth Studies and Deputy Dean of the Faculty of Education.
 He is exploring responses to the questions: what does the world beyond school look like for young people and what types of education and training do they need to navigate it?
 His research thus focuses on:

-1. The political, economic, cultural, social and technological dimensions of young people's participation, and the implications of these for educators and policy.
+1. The political, economic, cultural, social and technological dimensions of young people's participation - in particular their transitions to post-school life and the implications of these for educators, other service providers and policy makers.
 Current areas include youth transitions to employment and young people's experiences of citizenship.